NoeticTools/Git2SemVer.MSBuild/docs/articles/Versioning/Learn/ProjectVersioning.md

 Project versioning is when a project is versioned independly of any other project in a solution.

-To use project versioning add the [Git2SemVer.MSBuild nuget package](xref:git2semver-tool-installing) to the project.
+To use project versioning add the [NoeticTools.Git2SemVer.MSBuild nuget package](https://www.nuget.org/packages/NoeticTools.Git2SemVer.MSBuild) to the project.

+> [!IMPORTANT]
+> If the project is open in Visual Studio you must restart Visual Studio
+> for the versioning MSBuild tasks to be loaded.
+>
+> MSBuild tasks are only loaded on project load.